 TRAILER PARKING: All trailers must park in the Elmbridge Canoe Club public car park (signed with a blue ‘P’ sign on Walton Lane).
 There is a very tight turn into the car park but there will be marshals to guide you – please follow their direction for parking.

 If you intend to leave your trailer at the Canoe Club on Saturday evening, you must let us know, before the weekend, as we need to be prepared and open the barrier for you.
 Then please call on the day, advising your arrival time.
 Telephone 07932 746371

 Do not block the entrance to the grassed area (marked by low sliding bar).
 This will be opened on Sunday morning to allow trailer access.

 CARS: Parking will be available in the field opposite the entrance to the Elmbridge Canoe Club public car park.
 Please park as directed by the marshals.
 The car park will close one hour after the last race.

-Crews must advise Race Control if they will be boating from anywhere other than WLARC or the Canoe Club boating areas for their first race.
+BOATS: Crews must advise Race Control they will be boating from anywhere other than WLARC or the Canoe Club boating areas for their first race.